-Turing also explored other sorts of construction kits, including types of neural nets and extended versions of Turing machines with "oracles" added.
+Turing also explored other sorts of construction kits, including types of neural net and extended versions of Turing machines with "oracles" added.
 Shortly before his death (in 1954), he published [Turing 1952] in which he explored a type of pattern-forming construction kit in which two chemical substances can diffuse through the body of an expanding organism and interact strongly wherever they meet.
 He showed that that sort of construction kit could generate many of the types of surface physical structure observed on plants and animals.
 I have been trying to show how that can be seen as a very simple example of something far more general.

-One of the important differences between types of construction kit mentioned above is the difference between kits supporting only discrete changes (e.g. to a first approximation Lego and Meccano (ignoring variable length strings and variable angle joints) and kits supporting continuous variation, e.g. plasticine and mud (ignoring, for now, the discreteness at the molecular level).
+One of the important differences between types of construction kit mentioned above is the difference between kits supporting only discrete changes (e.g. to a first approximation Lego and Meccano (ignoring variable length strings and variable angle joints), and kits supporting continuous variation, e.g. plasticine and mud (ignoring, for now, the discreteness at the molecular level).

 One of the implications of such differences is how they affect abilities to search for solutions to problems.
-If only big changes in design are possible the precise change needed to solve a problem may be inaccessible (as I am sure many who have played with construction kits will have noticed - when a partial construction produces a gap whose width does not exactly match the width of any available pieces).
+If only big changes in design are possible, the precise change needed to solve a problem may be inaccessible (as many who have played with construction kits will have noticed - e.g. when a partial construction produces a gap whose width does not exactly match the width of any available pieces).

 On the other hand if the kit allows arbitrarily small changes it will, in principle, permit exhaustive searches in some sub-spaces.
 The exhaustiveness comes at the cost of a very much larger (infinite, or potentially infinite!) search-space.
 That feature could be useless, unless the space of requirements has a structure that allows approximate solutions to be useful.
-In that case a mixture of big jumps to get close to a good solution, followed by small jumps to home in on a (locally) optimal solution can be very fruitful: a technique that has been used by Artificial Intelligence researchers, called "simulated annealing". $\frac{38}{2}$
+In that case a mixture of big jumps to get close to a good solution, followed by small jumps to home in on a (locally) optimal solution can be very fruitful: a technique that has been used by Artificial Intelligence researchers, called "simulated annealing".38

-A recently published book [Wagner 2014] claims that the structure of the search space generated by the molecules making up the genome increases the chance of useful, approximate, solutions to important problems to be found with relatively little searching (compared with other search spaces), after which small random changes allow improvements to be found.
-I have not yet read the book but it seems to illustrate the importance for evolution of the types of construction-kit available.39 I have not yet had time to check whether the book discusses uses of abstraction and the evolution of mathematical and meta-mathematical competences discussed here.
+A recently published book [Wagner 2014] claims that the structure of the search space generated by the molecules making up the genome increases the chance of useful, approximate, solutions to important problems being found with relatively little searching (compared with other search spaces), after which small random changes allow improvements to be found.
+I have not yet read the book but it seems to illustrate the importance for evolution of the types of construction kit' available.39 I have not yet had time to check whether the book discusses uses of abstraction and the evolution of mathematical and meta-mathematical competences discussed here.
 Nevertheless, it seems to be an (unwitting) contribution to the Meta-Morphogenesis project.
-Recent work by Jeremy England at MIT40 may turn out also to be relevant. ..